OJB-Quantum/Blender-Common-Tools/README.md

 __________________________________________________________________

+## Tables of Useful Tools & Shortcuts with Descriptions:

 | General | Description |
 | - | - |
 | • Fast GI Approximation | For faster rendering of lighting scenes, besides the use of GPU-accelerated Optix denoising. |